IBM/cloud-native-starter/workshop/02-Container.md

 2019-05-16 15:09:52 Web app: http://159.122.172.162:31380/
 2019-05-16 15:09:52 ------------------------------------------------------------------------------------
 ```
-Here an over of sample results:
+Here an overview of sample results, when we open the given urls in a browser or we execute the CURL command.

 * Articels